RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 + Add two more lists called __coded__ and __decoded__ in the same way.

-	The __coded__ list will contain the message after Alex has encoded it (into gibberish).
+	The __coded__ list will contain the message after Alex has encoded it (into gibberish) and which can be safely transmitted to Dee in Morse Code.

 	The __decoded__ list will contain the message after Dee has decoded what he was sent.

-+ Check that you have the three lists and alphabet defined and set like this:
++ Check that you have the three new lists plus alphabet and morse set like this:

 	![screenshot](images/secretagents-lists3.png)

-	You will see that there is a tick next to the three new lists, but not the alphabet, because we want to see these on the stage.
+	You will see that there is a tick next to the three new lists because we want to see these on the stage - but not alphabet and morse.

 + Move the three lists so that they are laid out on the stage something like this, make them as narrow as you can.